-Geotech's 2D inversion is based on modifications to the MT modelling algorithm of Wannamaker et al. (1987) with sensitivities by de Lugao and Wannamaker (1996) in an iterative Gauss-Newton method (Tarantola, 1987).
-The software is serial and runs on desktop computers.
+Geotech's 2D inversion is based on modifications to the MT modelling algorithm of Wannamaker et al. (1987), with sensitivities by de Lugao and Wannamaker (1996) in an iterative Gauss-Newton method (Tarantola, 1987).
+The algorithm is programmed to operate in serial fashion and runs on desktop computers.
 Each line is inverted independently.
-For 2D ZTEM inversion, this software only inverts the inline (T{zx}) tipper data and assumes orthogonal and infinite strike length of all targets.
+For 2D ZTEM inversion, this software only inverts the inline tipper data and assumes orthogonal and infinite strike length of all targets.
 For 2D AirMt inversion, the software inverts the amplification parameter assuming orthogonal and infinite strike length of all targets.
-This approximation is reasonable if the geological structures have strike lengths orthogonal to the flight line direction in the order of a skin depth; i.e. greater than the footprint or sensitivity of the ZTEM or AirMt systems.
-In both cases, the 2D ground topography and the air-layer thickness below the receiver are accounted for; however, the inversions also require apriori starting models that are reasonably close to the true half-space resistivity.
-At Nebo-Babel, 300 ohm-m was chosen for the starting half-space resistivity based on interpretations from a previous ground AMT survey provided by BHP Billiton.
+This approximation is reasonable if the geological structures have strike lengths orthogonal to the flight line direction in the order of a skin depth; i.e., greater than the footprint or sensitivity of the ZTEM or AirMt systems.
+In both cases, the 2D ground topography and the air-layer thickness below the receiver coil array are accounted for.
+The inversions require a priori starting models that are reasonably close to the true half-space resistivity.
+At Nebo-Babel, 300 ohm-m was chosen for the starting half-space resistivity based on available ground AMT survey results provided by BHP Billiton.

-For the Nebo-Babel 2D inversions, model convergence RMS fits of 1.0 or less were achieved in four to five iterations with data errors of 0.03-0.05 for ZTEM, whereas considerably higher data errors of 0.15-0.22 were required for AirMt.
-This relative inability to properly fit the data in 2D is interpreted to reflect the greater sensitivity of AirMt AP measurement to 3D distortion, relative to the ZTEM in-line component data, but also an indication the 3D geology at Nebo-Babel.
+For the Nebo-Babel 2D inversions, model convergence RMS fits of 1.0 or less were achieved in 4 to 5 iterations, with data errors of 0.03 to 0.05 for ZTEM whereas considerably higher data errors of 0.1 to 0.22 were required for AirMt data fitting.
+This relative inability to properly fit the data in 2D is interpreted to reflect the greater sensitivity of AirMt AP measurement to 3D distortion, relative to the ZTEM in-line component data, but also an indication the 3-dimensionality of the Nebo-Babel geologic environment.
 Similarly, 2D inversions of data along north-south lines appear to best highlight the Nebo and Babel deposit responses, due to their dominant EW strike, with the ZTEM models seemingly more successful than AirMt.
-On the other hand, none of the technologies' 2D inversions along east-west lines (not shown) appear to successfully resolve either deposit clearly, due to the dominance of the Jameson Fault.
-Panels a) and b) of Figure 12 present 2D inversions of ZTEM and AirMt data, respectively, along the north-south L1430 profile, which crosses the Babel deposit - the approximate outline of the intrusion is also shown.
+On the other hand, neither of the technologies' 2D inversions along east-west lines (not shown) appears to have successfully resolved either deposit, possibly due to the dominance of the Jameson Fault signature.
+Panels a and b of Figure 12 presents 2D inversions of ZTEM and AirMt data, respectively, along the north-south L1430 profile which crosses the Babel deposit.
+The approximate outline of the intrusion is also shown.